Serious winter conditions call for studded tires

 Hard-packed is one of the most dangerous forms of snow because of its density.
 Studded tires have metal pins protruding from the tread that dig into hard-packed snow.
 This kind of traction can help maintaining a grip on the road.

 Unpredictable winter weather

 Winter weather can keep you guessing on the road.
 One minute, the skies will be clear; the next minute, it’s a blizzard.
 And depending on where you live, you never quite know when winter will start or stop.
 If you live in an area with unpredictable weather, studded tires are a good idea.
-Check your local state laws regarding studded tires because some states dictate when they are allowed.
+Check your local state laws regarding studded tire usage.

 Are studded tires comfortable on the road?

 For a long time, the biggest complaint about studded winter tires is that they're noisy.
 However, studded tire innovation has come a long way, and tire manufacturers have figured out how to reduce road noise.
 You will still hear the road while driving on studded tires.
 It's inevitable as they dig into and power through ice and snow.